gtema/openstack/openstack_cli/README.md

   authentication helper resolves the missing authentication parameters (like password or similar).

+- With no cloud being specified in any of the above ways a fuzzy select with all cloud connections configured in the `clouds.yaml` file is used to get the user selection interactively.
+This will not happen in a non-interactive mode (i.e when stdin is not a terminal).

 - `--os-project-name` and `--os-project-id` cause the connection to be established with the regular credentials, but use the different project for the `scoped token.